Managing inventory in a growing business

 Accurate demand forecasts for smart procurement

 Accurate demand forecasting helps you achieve the right inventory levels to fulfil orders while preventing excess or obsolete stock risk.
-After all, tying up capital in excess stock increases opportunity costs, meaning you have less cash to invest in new lines or react to opportunities.
+After all, tying up capital in excess stock increases opportunity costs, resulting in less cash to invest in new lines or react to opportunities.

-When demand forecasting, ensure you consider demand variables, such as seasonality, trends and qualitative information sources to make them as accurate as possible.
-If your objective is to keep spotting opportunities for growth, you need to understand what your customers are buying now and in the future, and carry enough stock to meet your projected sales forecasts.
+When forecasting demand, ensure you consider demand variables, such as seasonality, trends and qualitative information sources to make demand forecasts as accurate as possible.
+If you’re looking for growth opportunities, you need to understand what your customers are buying now and in the future to generate demand forecasts.

-In addition, adjust your forecasting formula to consider the demand types above.
-Each demand type has a different deviation from its mean and therefore responds better to some forecasting algorithms than others.
-Read this eBook for more guidance on accurate demand forecasting.
+Adjust your forecasting formula to consider the demand types above.
+Each demand type has a different deviation from its mean and, therefore, responds better to some forecasting algorithms than others.
+Our eGuide provides more guidance on accurate demand forecasting.

 Optimising inventory levels as SKUs grow

-When increasing the number of SKUs you carry, you may be tempted to reduce the quantities of each line to free-up valuable warehouse space.
-Growing companies, in particular, struggle with finding enough shelf space to carry their expanding inventory.
-However, unless your supplier lead times are short or you have drop shipping arrangements in place, cutting your stock levels can increase your risk of stockouts that can affect customer satisfaction.
+As your company grows and you increase the number of SKUs you carry, finding valuable shelf space to carry new inventory can be a struggle.
+It’s tempting to reduce the quantities of each line to make space, but this can lead to supply chain problems.
+Unless your supplier lead times are short or you have drop shipping arrangements, cutting your stock levels can increase your risk of stockouts, affecting customer satisfaction.

 With inventory planning software, stock classification can be much more advanced.
-For example, EazyStock will base stocking policies on several key criteria:
+For example, EazyStock bases stocking policies on several key criteria:

-• The demand volatility of each SKU – EazyStock automatically segments items based on their demand volatility behaviour and, therefore, how easy their demand is to forecast.
+• Demand volatility – EazyStock automatically segments items based on their demand volatility and ease of demand forecast.

-• The value and annual usage of each SKU – this accounts for sales volume as well as the unit cost of the product.
+• The value and annual usage of each SKU – this accounts for sales volume and the product’s unit cost.

-• How often each SKU gets picked – this distinguishes high volume products with many requests (1000 requests for 1 unit) from high volume products with low requests (2 requests for 500 units).
+• Each SKU’s pick frequency – this distinguishes high-volume products with many requests (1000 requests for 1 unit) from high-volume products with low requests (2 requests for 500 units).

 For example, suppose you wanted to focus on products with a high annual usage value.
-You could prioritise those that have predictable demand patterns and high pick frequencies (as the risk of excess stock is low, and you need to ensure you can cover demand) over those with volatile demand and low pick frequencies (as these are expensive to stock and demand is not consistent).
+You could prioritise those with predictable demand patterns and high pick frequencies (as the risk of excess stock is low, and you need to ensure you can cover demand) over those with volatile demand and low pick frequencies (as these are expensive to stock with inconsistent demand).

 Automated inventory management assists business expansion

-Cloud-based inventory optimisation software, such as EazyStock, can be very advantageous when you manage a growing or large product portfolio.
-EazyStock is designed to automate demand forecasting, stocking policies and replenishment tasks, helping you manage your stock more effectively.
+Cloud-based inventory optimisation software, such as EazyStock, can be advantageous when managing a growing or extensive product portfolio, as it considers a range of inventory data.
+EazyStock is designed to automate demand forecasting, stocking policies and replenishment tasks to help you manage your stock more effectively.

-It factors in supply and demand variables and dynamically adjusts inventory levels to ensure stock availability whilst optimising turnover.
-Without reliance on spreadsheets, there will be less risk of human error, and complex calculations will be speeded-up.
+It factors in supply and demand variables and dynamically adjusts inventory levels and reorder points to ensure stock availability for order fulfilment while optimising turnover.
+By removing spreadsheet reliance, you’ll reduce the risk of human error and speed up complex calculations.

 Effective inventory management is critical to business growth

 Effective stock management is critical if your business and product lines are constantly growing.
-Many small businesses have already invested in inventory management software, such as enterprise resource planning (ERP) or warehouse management systems (WMS).
-And whilst these may be effective at inventory control processes, such as tracking and counting items in your warehouse, many lack the functionality to optimise your inventory levels.
+Many small businesses have invested in inventory management systems, such as enterprise resource planning (ERP) or warehouse management systems (WMS).
+While these may be effective at inventory control processes, such as tracking and counting items in your warehouse, many lack the functionality to optimise your inventory levels.

-Inventory optimisation software can help overcome a wealth of inventory management problems faced by growing businesses.
+Implementing inventory optimisation software rather than or as well as an inventory management solution can help overcome many inventory management problems growing businesses face.
 Its ability to carry out accurate forecasting, set cost-effective stock levels and automate reordering delivers a fast ROI for many businesses.

 If you have inventory management problems that you’d like to discuss with our team, or you’d like a demo of EazyStock software, please get in touch.